Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/10-GeMM_AIEvsDSP/AIE/README.md

 ```

-When hardware emulation is launched, you will see the QEMU simulator load.
+When hardware emulation is launched, you see the QEMU simulator load.
 Wait for the autoboot countdown to go to zero.
 After a few minutes, the root Linux prompt comes up:

 ```bash

 root@versal-rootfs-common-2023_1:~#

 ```

 After the root prompt comes up, run the following commands to run the design: